NEWS: Are Mortgage Rates Going Down? [December 2025]

 What Mortgage Types Are Most Affected By Interest Rate Changes?

-If you have a mortgage with a variable interest rate – a rate that closely follows the Bank of England's base rate - you will have seen your mortgage costs go up throughout 2023.
+If you have a mortgage with a variable interest rate – a rate that closely follows the Bank of England's base rate - you will have seen your mortgage costs go up from 2022-23.

 However, if you're on a fixed-rate mortgage, you might have yet to see changes, depending on the length of your term.
 But you could still be stung when your deal ends and you do remortgage.
 Currently, many homeowners on the tail end of a low fixed-rate mortgage are waiting with bated breath in hopes that rates will drop before they remortgage to a new deal.